 A search of the United States Social Security Administration's records of deceased individuals yielded nine Chciuks who died in the U.S. between 1937 and 1995.

 Now to the living Chciuks in America.
+I made a separate page for the American Chciuks which will try to present more information.
 There appear to be a couple of branches of the family, so I'm trying to trace it back to whoever came over on the boat.
 Adam Chciuk (my great-uncle, who emigrated to America and disappeared) was certainly one, as was Joseph Chciuk.
 Another branch of the family stems from Clayton Chciuk, who is listed in the 1920 Census as a chemical laborer in New Jersey, aged 30.
 Clayton Chciuk and his wife Elizabeth were both born in Poland around 1890.
 They are both listed as illiterate, which probably just means they couldn't read English; though their daughter Katherine (born in 1911 or 1912) is listed as being able to read and write.
 Their son, John Chciuk was born in New Jersey on February 11th, 1914; their son Joseph is listed as 4 years old in 1920, and their daughter Anna is listed as 1 year old.
 There's also the Adam Chciuk who wound up as a barber in Detroit.